-This year, our Meyer Lemon tree had an abundance of fruit.
-I thought that these delicious Lemon Sablés would be both a perfect use of our “harvest” and the ultimate holiday cookie.
+This year, our Meyer Lemon tree has an abundance of fruit.
+I thought that these delicious Lemon Sablés would be a perfect prelude to our upcoming bountiful harvest!

 I used the following ingredients for these delicious cookies: Granulated sugar, vanilla beans or vanilla extract, lemon zest, unsalted butter, confectioners’ sugar, fine sea salt, egg yolk, and all purpose flour.
 I used vanilla beans since I had some on hand.

 To start, I put the granulated sugar into a large bowl and added the pulp from the vanilla beans and lemon zest.
 Using my fingertips, I rubbed the vanilla pulp and zest into the sugar until it was fragrant.
 Then, I added the butter, confectioners’ sugar, and salt to the bowl.
 I beat the mixture on low just until the mixture was smooth and creamy.
 Next, I added the egg yolk.
 If I had used vanilla extract instead of the vanilla beans, I would have added it here.
 I beat the mixture on medium speed for about a minute.
 Finally, I added the flour and beat the mixture on low just until the flour was incorporated.

 I transferred the dough to a gallon-size Ziploc bag.
 With the Ziploc bag on a flat surface, I rolled the dough into a 1/4-inch thick rectangle that completely filled the bag.
 At first, I left the top open, but as the dough approached the top, I sealed the bag.
 I refrigerated the dough for several hours.